-Thanks to ALL Council Member and West of England Branch Chair Crista Hazell for reporting on the Inside Government Modern Foreign Languages 2018 conference
+Thanks to ALL Council Member and West of England Branch Secretary Crista Hazell for reporting on the Inside Government Modern Foreign Languages 2018 conference

 An MFL conference is always exciting, the whole day committed to all things MFL, just brilliant!
 The national Congress Centre hosted the Inside Government Modern Foreign Languages 2018 conference and the agenda was very interesting, if not challenging, with a range of speakers and passionate MFL practitioners from a wide range of backgrounds.
 The Conference kicked off at 8:45am with Vicky Gough, Policy advisor and member of the British Council and a packed hall of eager MFL teachers, subject leaders and senior leaders.
 Her welcome address was powerful, reiterating the aspiration for all young people in the UK to have ‘friendly knowledge and understanding between all other cultures in the UK and beyond through opportunities for every young person to have cumulative experiences overseas’ through the many projects the British Council are famous for; school partnerships, language assistants, resources and the International School award as well as the Erasmus Schools Online project.